nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “TLS is the backbone of internet security.
 I always ensure strong cipher suites, valid CA-signed certificates, and support for TLS 1.2 or 1.3 — with deprecated protocols and weak ciphers (like RC4, TLS 1.0) disabled.”

----

-✅ Ready for **Q21: What is OS Hardening?
-Name a Few Techniques.**
-It’s often asked to test system administration and endpoint security knowledge.

-Perfect, Nitin!
-Let’s move to the next advanced topic:

----

 ### ❓ **Q21.
 What is OS Hardening?
 Name a Few Techniques.**